View on GitHub

 peer.id

-Get the unique ID of the peer node.
+Get the unique ID of this peer.

 peer.status